Battle of Plassey: Carnatic Wars

 The War of the Austrian Succession (1740–1748) marked the beginning of the power struggle between Britain and France and of European military ascendancy and political intervention in the Indian subcontinent.
 In September 1746, Mahé de La Bourdonnais landed off Madras with a naval squadron and laid siege to the port city.
-The defenses of Madras were weak and the garrison sustained a bombardment of three days before surrendering.
+The defenses of Madras were weak, and the garrison sustained a bombardment of three days before surrendering.
 The terms of the surrender agreed by Bourdonnais provided for the settlement to be ransomed back for a cash payment by the British East India Company.
 However, this concession was opposed by Joseph François Dupleix, the governor general of the Indian possessions of the Compagnie des Indes Orientales.
 When Bourdonnais left India in October, Dupleix reneged on the agreement.
-The Nawab of the Carnatic Anwaruddin Khan intervened in support of the British and the combined forces advanced to retake Madras, but despite vast superiority in numbers, the army was easily crushed by the French.
-As retaliation to the loss of Madras, the British, under Major Lawrence and Admiral Boscawen, laid siege to Pondicherry but were forced to raise it after thirty-one days.
+The Nawab of the Carnatic, Anwaruddin Khan, intervened in support of the British, and the combined forces advanced to retake Madras, but despite vast superiority in numbers, the army was easily crushed by the French.
+As retaliation for the loss of Madras, the British, under Major Lawrence and Admiral Boscawen, laid siege to Pondicherry but were forced to raise it after thirty-one days.
 The Treaty of Aix-la-Chapelle in 1748 forced Dupleix to yield Madras back to the British in return for Louisbourg and Cape Breton Island in North America.

-The Mughal Empire's Nawab of Bengal Alivardi Khan adopted strict attitudes towards European mercantile companies in Bengal.
+The Mughal Empire's Nawab of Bengal, Alivardi Khan, adopted strict attitudes towards European mercantile companies in Bengal.

-The Treaty of Aix-La-Chapelle prevented direct hostilities between the two powers but soon they were involved in indirect hostilities as the auxiliaries of the local princes in their feuds.
+The Treaty of Aix-La-Chapelle prevented direct hostilities between the two powers, but soon they were involved in indirect hostilities as the auxiliaries of the local princes in their feuds.
 The feud Dupleix chose was for the succession to the positions of the Nizam of the Deccan and the Nawab of the dependent Carnatic province.
 The British and the French both nominated their candidates for the two posts.
 In both cases, Dupleix's candidates usurped both thrones by manipulation and two assassinations.
-In mid-1751, the French candidate for the Nawab's post, Chanda Sahib, laid siege to the British candidate Wallajah's last stronghold Trichinopoly, where Wallajah was holed up with his British reinforcements.
+In mid-1751, the French candidate for the Nawab's post, Chanda Sahib, laid siege to the British candidate Wallajah's last stronghold, Trichinopoly, where Wallajah was holed up with his British reinforcements.
 He was aided by a French force under Charles, Marquis de Bussy.